BlankWriterB/Lagos-Air-Quality-Prediction/README.md

 The objective is to model and forecast air quality in Lagos to support public health and policy decisions.
 This entails:
-<br>• Utilize Machine Learning to predict PM2.5 values. <br>
+<br>• Utilizing Machine Learning to predict PM2.5 values. <br>
-• Analyze the key drivers and temporal patterns that propagate dangerous pollution levels.
+• Analyzing the key drivers and temporal patterns that propagate dangerous pollution levels.

 ## <br>Dataset<br>